nasa/GeneLab_Data_Processing/RNAseq/Pipeline_GL-DPPD-7101_Versions/GL-DPPD-7101-F.md

 - ERCC_analysis/ERCC_lodr_*.csv (ERCC Gene Table including mean counts, adjusted p-value and p-value, and filtered to genes with both adj. p-value and p-value < 0.001)

-> All steps of the ERCC Spike-In Data Analysis are performed in a Jupyter Notebook (JN) and the completed JN is exported as an html file and published in the [GLDS repository](https://genelab-data.ndc.nasa.gov/genelab/projects) for the respective dataset.
+> All steps of the ERCC Spike-In Data Analysis are performed in a Jupyter Notebook (JN) and the completed JN is exported as an html file (**ERCC_analysis.html**) and published in the [Open Science Data Repository (OSDR)](https://osdr.nasa.gov/bio/repo/) for the respective dataset.